About the 24/7 RN responsibility

 For detailed information, see the Care minutes and 24/7 registered nurse responsibility guide.

 For more information on exemption arrangements, including eligibility and how to apply, see

 - Exemption from the 24/7 registered nurse responsibility for aged care

 - Frequently Asked Questions: 24/7 registered nurse responsibility

 - 24/7 registered nurse reporting

 - 24/7 registered nurse responsibility checklist

 Funding supplement from 1 July 2023

-Residential aged care facilities with, on average, 60 residents or less per day (based on occupied bed days) will be eligible for a funding supplement to employ extra RNs to deliver 24/7 RN care.
+Residential aged care facilities with, on average, 60 residents or fewer per day (based on occupied bed days) may be eligible for a funding supplement to meet the cost of delivering 24/7 RN care.

 Facilities with more than 60 residents will not receive the supplement, because their existing AN-ACC funding is sufficient to provide for 24/7 RN care.